vcc.ca

 3. any other information, findings or recommendations that are set out in the investigator's terms of reference.

-7. The investigator's report will be delivered to the Senior Administrator.
+7. The investigator's report will be delivered to the VP, People Services or their delegate.

-8. The investigator's report will not normally be disclosed to the parties, unless the Senior Administrator decides disclosure is beneficial in the circumstances.
-The report shall be disclosed if required by applicable collective agreement provisions or by law.
+8. The investigator's report will not normally be disclosed to the parties, unless the VP, People Services or their delegate decides disclosure is beneficial in the circumstances.
+The report shall be disclosed if required by applicable collective agreement provisions or by law, and in accordance with Freedom of Information and Protection of Privacy legislation.

-1. The Senior Administrator will review the investigator's report and make a decision regarding the complaint.
+1. The VP, People Services or their delegate will review the investigator's report and make a decision regarding the complaint.

-2. If the Senior Administrator determines that the Respondent has not engaged in Harassment, Discrimination, or Bullying or otherwise violated the Policy, the Senior Administrator will:
+2. If the VP, People Services or their delegate determines that the respondent has not engaged in discrimination, harassment or bullying or otherwise violated the Policy, the VP, People Services or their delegate will:

 1. dismiss the complaint; and

-3. If the Senior Administrator determines that the Respondent has engaged in Harassment, Discrimination, or Bullying or has otherwise violated the Policy, the Senior Administrator will:
+3. If the VP, People Services or their delegate determines that the respondent has engaged in discrimination, harassment or bullying or has otherwise violated the policy, the VP, People Services or their delegate will:

-3. if the Respondent is a student, review the Respondent's student file and consult with the Vice President Academic & Research or her/his designate;
+3. if the respondent is a student, review the respondent's student file and consult with the Associate Vice President Student and Enrolment Services or their designate;

-4. make a decision regarding the sanction or penalty, if any, to be imposed on the Respondent, provided that if any sanction or penalty requires approval by the President, the Senior Administrator shall make a recommendation to the President who shall then make the decision;
+4. make a decision regarding the sanction or penalty, if any, to be imposed on the respondent, provided that if any sanction or penalty requires approval by the President, the VP, People Services or their delegate shall make a recommendation to the President who shall then make the decision;

 7. take any other steps considered to be appropriate in the circumstances.